awsdocs/amazon-athena-user-guide/doc_source/setting-up.md

 For steps to attach the Athena managed policies, follow [Adding IAM identity permissions \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) in the *IAM User Guide* and add the `AmazonAthenaFullAccess` and `AWSQuicksightAthenaAccess` managed policies to the IAM administrator user that you created\.

 **Note**
 You may need additional permissions to access the underlying dataset in Amazon S3\.
 If you are not the account owner or otherwise have restricted access to a bucket, contact the bucket owner to grant access using a resource\-based bucket policy, or contact your account administrator to grant access using an identity\-based policy\.
-For more information, see [Amazon S3 Permissions](s3-permissions.md)\.
+For more information, see [Access to Amazon S3](s3-permissions.md)\.
 If the dataset or Athena query results are encrypted, you may need additional permissions\.
-For more information, see [Configuring Encryption Options](encryption.md)\.
+For more information, see [Encryption at rest](encryption.md)\.

 ## 4\.
 Sign in as an IAM user<a name="setting-up-sign-in-as-an-iam-user"></a>